tamedu/csa-on-blockchain/README.md

 Reply to [josh post](https://bsicimpactincubator.slack.com/archives/C9T4UB9BP/p1522668345000123) on slack channel:

 Hi #agriculture , I'm on @Josh team.
 We are 4 developers, one in Vietnam and others in India.
 I'm interested in #agriculture  since most of my country people are farmers producing small-scale products.

-It interesting that despite living in different countries we have the same problem we are facing daily:
+Despite living in different countries we have the same problem we are facing daily:
 * How to **secure** healthy food sources for us and our families?
 * And how to **shorten** food supply-chains to reduce waste and make them more social and environment friendly?

 So when @Josh proposed the [FoodMiles](https://joshpitzalis.svbtle.com/foodmiles) to reduce the distance food needs to travel before it can be consumed, I jumped in immediately.

-Turns out that other countries facing the same problem too, and they already have solution for that named CSA or Community-Supported-Agriculture.
+Turns out that not only developing countris but developed countries facing the same problem too, and they already have a solution for that: named CSA or Community Supported Agriculture.
 This [paper ](http://urgenci.net/wp-content/uploads/2015/02/PAROT_CASS_ARTICLE_2015.pdf) shows that despite the implementation of CSA soluion can be different from country to country, the principles should be the same.
  Arcordding to [URGENCI](http://urgenci.net/) - The International Network for Community Supported Agriculture, these principles are:

 * __Partnership__: usually formalised as an individual `contract` between each consumer and the producer, and characterised by a `mutual commitment` to supply one another (with money and food) over an extended period of time, beyond any single act of exchange.
 The contracts, oral or written, last for _several months, a season or a year_.